The ReVe Festival: Finale: Composition

 The album contains a total of sixteen tracks, with twelve of which were taken from the group's first two installations from the trilogy in the same year.
 The lead single "Psycho" is an R&B track with trap and future bass influence, starting with a "grandiose operatic" instrumental intro, followed by "dramatic" pizzicato strings, "classical" chords and "trap beats, squelching synths" elements, which marked the song as their seventh single to fall under the "Velvet" concept.
-It was written by songwriter Kenzie, while production was handled by producer Andrew Scott, songwriter Cazzi Opeia and Ejae with additional arrangement by Druski and Yoo Young-jin.
+The lyrics were written by songwriter Kenzie, while its composition was handled by songwriters Andrew Scott, Cazzi Opeia, and Ejae, with arrangement by Scott and Yoo Young-jin.
 It was proceeded by "In & Out", a "creeping, standout" synth-pop track which was also co-written by Kenzie and Opeia, the latter whom co-produced the song with production team Moonshine.
 The third track "Remember Forever" is a "sweet" R&B and doo-wop ballad, while the last track "La Rouge" is a "jazzy" showtune, which contains elements from jazz and funk music.
 The track was written and produced by Andreas Öberg, Simon Petrén, Maja Keuc, Hwang Chan-hee, and Hong So-jin, with the former whom co-produced the group's previous single "Umpah Umpah" (2019).